MikeSierra88/MikeSierra88/README.md

 A portfolio website for an indie musician.
 Continuously expanding in features, and moving towards fully dynamic content.
 Halfway there.

 MEAN-stack running on Firebase - the Angular 13 frontend (with Bootstrap 5) is served from Firebase Hosting as a static build, while the Express-based NestJS API is hosted on Heroku.
 Using MongoDB as the database using the NestJS-Mongoose interface.
 Custom content management (admin) interface using Auth0 for OAuth permission-based authorization with Google social login integration.
-Dynamic content is served in the database, while on the frontend it is (mostly) stored in NgRx - migration still in progress.
+Dynamic content is served from the database, whis (mostly) managed using NgRx on the frontend.
 Utilizes GitHub actions for CI/CD to Firebase.
+Also using Firebase Functions for a minor redirecting service.

-Previously on AWS EC2.
+Previously hosted on AWS EC2.

 ### LeagueWizard Web Application ([repo](https://github.com/MikeSierra88/leaguewizard))

 A web application to manage office videogame leagues between friends.

 Currently offline.
-In the present state, it's using Express.js API with EJS server-side rendering to serve Bootstrap-based frontend, and a MongoDB database.
-Basic username-password session-based authentication.
-Multiple access levels.
-Plans are to revive the project and move it to Next.js using a React/Redux frontend
+Work ongoing to port the previously EJS-based Express application to Next.JS and React with a MongoDB database (using Mongoose).
+UI is being developed using Material UI.
+Plans are to host the application on Vercel.
+Possible further expansion would be creating mobile applications using React Native.
+Current development progress can be seen on the [development branch](https://github.com/MikeSierra88/leaguewizard/commits/development/2.0.0-nextjs-react).

-Previously on AWS EC2.
+Previously hosted on AWS EC2.

 ### Lautner website ([repo](https://github.com/MikeSierra88/lautner))
 ([web](https://lautnerbt.info))

 A simple static website for family business.
 Express.js backend with EJS rendered server-side.
-Currently server from Firebase Functions with static content in Firebase Hosting.
-GitHub actions for CI/CD
+Currently served from Firebase Functions with static content in Firebase Hosting.
+GitHub actions for CI/CD.

 ## Development Skills

 #### I'm proficient in

-HTML/CSS - JavaScript - REST - Node.js - Express.js - TypeScript - Angular2 / RxJs / NgRx (8+)
+HTML/CSS - JavaScript - REST - Git - Node.js - Express.js - TypeScript - Angular2 / RxJs / NgRx (8+) - NestJS

 #### I'm competent in

-MongoDB - NestJS - React / Redux - Java
+MongoDB - React / Redux - Java

 #### I also know some of

-CI/CD (GoCD) - Gradle - AWS - Java Spring - Python
+CI/CD (GoCD) - Gradle - AWS - Java Spring - Python - Next.JS - Github Actions

 ## How to reach me